"Another Musical Voyage of Discovery"

 The reviews have started coming in for Sirocco, and they read pretty well from where we're standing!
-Colin Clark from Seen and Heard International wrote the following:
+Colin Clarke from Seen and Heard International wrote the following:

 Performed with their trademark attention to every aspect of performance (lighting changed constantly), this concert by the Manchester Collective confirmed their importance.
 A performance of Elms’ 100 Demons at Stoller Hall in Manchester (review) confirmed their unique presence on the music scene of today.
 Programmes that constantly change until the very last minute, a complete absence of programmes (you’re here to listen, not read, is the implication) and an atmosphere of pure vibrancy seem to be the Collective’s trademarks.
 The Collective has specific guests they invite to work with them: on this occasion, the astonishing South African cellist Abel Selaocoe and the drummer Yahael Onono.